Last updated April 04, 2023

 web: lein run -m demo.web $PORT

-For many apps, these defaults will be sufficient.
-For more sophisticated apps, and to adhere to the recommended approach of more explicitly declaring of your application’s required runtime processes, you may wish to define your process types.
+web process type can suffice.
+For more complex apps, and to adhere to the recommended approach of more explicitly declaring of your application’s required runtime processes, you may wish to define additional process types.
 For example, Rails applications are supplied with an additional process type of this sort:

 worker: bundle exec rake jobs:work